 The data will be invaluable for every level of government looking to develop programs and policy that supports innovation in the cultural sector.

-In Phase Two, new professional development tools for cultural and creative industries will be created in collaboration with CHRC and LAV and distributed in English and French to arts and culture leadership throughout Canada.
+In Phase Two, new professional development tools for cultural and creative industries have been created in collaboration with project partners, the Cultural Human Resources Council and Les Arts et la Ville.
+This interactive 3-hour training workshop will being touring Canada in the summer of 2022.
+It will be available in English and French to arts and culture organizations throughout Canada.